*Ph.D. in Curriculum and Instruction

 - Critical literacy

-Students enrolled in the doctoral program must pass four exams as part of the degree requirements.
+Students enrolled in the doctoral program must pass four exams and submit a dissertation as part of the degree requirements.

 - Scheduling Exams